PeppeL-G/course-material/src/lectures/report-writing/README.md

 <template v-slot:mistake>

-The text use abbreviations without explaining what they mean.
+The text uses abbreviations without explaining what they mean.

 </template>
 <template v-slot:problem>

-The reader don't know what the abbreviation mean and doesn't understand the text.
+The reader doesn't know what the abbreviation mean and doesn't understand the text.

 </template>
 <template v-slot:solution>